Rio de Janeiro/Galeão International Airport: History

+Responding to critiques to the situation of its airports, on May 18, 2011, Infraero released a list evaluating some of its most important airports according to its saturation levels.
+According to the list, Galeão was considered to be in good situation, operating with less than 70% of its capacity.

 Like most South American airports operated by government-owned operators, Galeão had high operating costs per passenger.
 On 26 April 2011, it was confirmed that in order to speed-up much needed renovation and upgrade works, private companies would be granted a concession to operate some Infraero airports among them, on a second phase, Galeão.
 The plan was confirmed on 31 May 2011, and it was added that Infraero would retain 49% of the shares of each privatized airport.
 On 22 November 2013, the Brazilian Government had a bidding process to determine the airport's private operator from 2014 until 2039.
-The Group Aeroporto Rio de Janeiro formed by Grupo Odebrecht (60%) and Changi Airport Group (40%) paid R$19 billion and won the competition.
+The Group Aeroporto Rio de Janeiro, also known as RIOgaleão, formed by Grupo Odebrecht (60%) and Singaporean operator Changi Airport Group (40%) paid R$19 billion and won the competition.
 The contract was signed on 2 April 2014.

-The new concessionary, Rio Galeão, has revised, modified and upgraded those plans to include the construction of a new pier with 26 new bridges, a new apron for 97 aircraft, and 2,640 car-parking spaces have been added in 2016–17, which would sum up to R$2 billion reais.
+The new concessionary, RIOgaleão, has revised, modified and upgraded those plans to include the construction of a new pier with 26 new bridges, a new apron for 97 aircraft, and 2,640 car-parking spaces have been added in 2016–17, which would sum up to R$2 billion reais.

 One day after the closure of the 2016 Summer Olympics, Galeão handled an all-time record of passengers on a single day.
 It is estimated that on 22 August 2016, 85,000 passengers transited at the airport facilities.

 On 10 February 2022, the concessionary requested the devolution of the facility.
 The request was approved by the National Civil Aviation Agency of Brazil on 25 May 2022.
 A new bidding process is expected to take place in 2023.